Internal control and risk management

-targets are executed in accordance with Outokumpu’s overall business targets.
+The performance management as well as the risk management and internal control process are key management activities in enabling an efficient control environment.
+Throughout the Group’s operations, the planning activities and the setting of both operational and financial targets are executed in accordance with Outokumpu’s overall business targets.
 Management follow-up of related achievements and risks is carried out through regular management reporting and meeting routines.

 Risk management organization

 The Board of Directors carries ultimate responsibility for risk management within Outokumpu.
 The CEO and members of the Leadership Team are responsible for defining and implementing risk management procedures, and for ensuring that risks are both properly addressed and considered in strategic and business planning.
-Outokumpu’s Risk Management Steering Group, led by the CFO, is the governing body for risk management in Outokumpu.

-carried out to capture relevant information.
-The monitoring of the results and risk updates also ensure that accurate information is provided both internally – to business area management teams and members of the Leadership Team – and externally to relevant parties such as shareholders and other stakeholders.
+Within Outokumpu, the process is monitored and controlled at different organizational levels.
+Regular risk updates are carried out to capture relevant information.
+Scheduled control activities are performed to provide reasonable assurance on the adherence to company policies and procedures.
+The monitoring of the outcome of risk evaluations, as well as the risk mitigation actions and control activities, ensure that accurate information is provided both internally – to business area management teams and members of the Leadership Team – and externally to relevant parties such as shareholders and other stakeholders.

 Internal controls for financial reporting

-Financial reporting is prepared in a harmonized way in accordance with International Financial Reporting Standards (IFRS).
+Financial reporting is prepared in accordance with International Financial Reporting Standards (IFRS).
 The Outokumpu Accounting Principles (OAP) are Outokumpu’s application guidance on IFRS.
 The aim of the OAP and other financial reporting policies and instructions is to ensure that uniform financial processes and reporting practices are used throughout the Group.
 Policies and instructions for financial reporting are reviewed on a regular basis and revised when necessary.

-accepted accounting principles in Finland, while foreign subsidiaries follow local accounting principles.
+The financial statements of the parent company and stand-alone Finnish subsidiaries are prepared in accordance with generally accepted accounting principles in Finland, while foreign subsidiaries follow local accounting principles.
 Outokumpu also complies with the regulations regarding the financial reporting published by the Financial Supervisory Authority (FIN-FSA), Nasdaq Helsinki, and ESMA.

 Identification and assessment of risks related to financial reporting

-ensuring that the internal controls relating to financial reporting are in place.
-Outokumpu has centralized the majority of its accounting and financial reporting in its global business service centers, which enables the efficient execution of internal control activities.
+In addition to the Board of Directors, finance management at all levels as well as the Boards of subsidiary companies are responsible for ensuring that the internal controls relating to financial reporting are in place.
+Outokumpu has centralized majority of its accounting and financial reporting in the global business service center, which enables the efficient execution of internal control activities.

 The aim of control activities is to discover, prevent, and correct the potential errors and deviations in financial reporting.
-Control activities also aim to ensure that authorization structures are designed and implemented in such a way that incompatible tasks (i.e. one person performing a critical activity and also being responsible for controlling that activity) are segregated.
+Control activities also aim to ensure that authorization structures are designed and implemented in such a way that incompatible tasks (e.g. one person performing a critical activity and also being responsible for controlling that activity) are segregated.
 Control activities consist of different kinds of measures and include reviews of financial reports by Group management and in business area management teams, the reconciliation of accounts, analyses of the logic behind reported figures, forecasts compared to actual reported figures, and analyses of the Group’s financial reporting processes, among others.
 A key component is the monitoring of monthly performance against financial and operational targets.
 These control activities take place at different levels of the organization.

 The most important accounting items in Outokumpu are the valuation and reporting of inventories and other items requiring management judgment, such as provisions.
-Moreover, in difficult market situations, such as the current COVID-19 pandemic, asset impairment calculations and the related sensitivity analyses are equally important.
+Moreover, in difficult market situations, such as the COVID-19 pandemic, asset impairment calculations and the related sensitivity analyses are equally important.
 These items are carefully monitored and controlled on a regular basis, both within business areas and at the Group level.

 Information and communication